l0rdFalco/git-prac-1/prac_1.md

 **git log** shows you a list of all commits in the current branch

-each entry has a number of things
+each entry has a number of things:
-1. a hash id
+1. a hash id that identifies the specific changes
 2. the author associated with the commit
 3. the exact time.
 4. the commit message